dmarti/memory-hog/README.md

 Each cache in your program that the shrinker can release data from, must have its own lock to prevent concurrency issues.

 The memory-hog sample program uses a mutex to handle concurrency.
-Another good option is to simply keep a global `free_memory_please` global variable, and set it in the shrinker callback.
+To handle soft memory pressure, where your shrinker is called with `hard` set to false, you can keep a global `free_memory_please` global variable, and set it in the shrinker callback.
 Then check it in the main loop, and free memory if necessary.
+However, hard memory pressure must be handled immediately, or the system may hang.

 Handling soft pressure
 ----------------------

-If possible, you should have your shrinker try to release some memory when called with hard=false, and free some extra memory when hard=true.
+If possible, you should have your shrinker try to release some memory when called with `hard` set to false.
 This will reduce the number of times you have to handle shrinking, and improve performance by making more free memory available to OSv for system tasks.
 The memory-hog example currently ignores soft pressure.

 For more info on memory management and other OSv subjects, please join the [osv-dev mailing list](https://groups.google.com/forum/#!forum/osv-dev).
 You can get updates on by subscribing to the [OSv blog RSS feed](http://osv.io/blog/atom.xml) or folllowing [@CloudiusSystems](https://twitter.com/CloudiusSystems) on Twitter.